Geta/klarna/src/Klarna.OrderManagement/README.md

 ```

 ### Cancel
-Whenever an order is cancelled in Commerce Manager the payment gateway is called to alos cancel the payment at Klarna.
+Whenever an order is cancelled in Commerce Manager the payment gateway is called to also cancel the payment at Klarna.
 An order in Commerce Manager can only be can cancelled when the items haven't been shipped yet.
 ![Cancel order](/docs/screenshots/order-cancel.png?raw=true "Cancel order")